openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 # Overview

-This specification defines following mechanisms to allow credential holders (acting as OpenID Connect Clients) to request credential issuers (acting as OpenID Connect OPs) to issue Verifiable Credentials via OpenID Connect:
+This specification defines following mechanisms to allow wallet applications used by the End-User (acting as OpenID Connect Clients) to request credential issuers (acting as OpenID Connect OPs) to issue Verifiable Credentials via OpenID Connect:

 * An optional mechanism to pre-obtain a Credential Manifest
 * An extended authorization request syntax that allows to request credential types to be issued